 One of the things, that has kept me (increasingly) busy over the past few years is my involvement with the Linux distribution Arch Linux.
 While I have been using Linux for probably about 14 years it is frankly hard to pinpoint when exactly I went down the rabbit hole that this operating system/ ecosystem/ community is (relevant XKCD).
-However, I can elaborate on my motivation.
+However, I can elaborate on my motivation and where that got me.

 As a musician of a varying background (from band-based rock music to solo performances on guitar or with a modular synthesizer) I have found myself evaluating the available pieces of software that are commonly used in music production (e.g. Digital Audio Workstations (DAWs) and audio plugin-ins).
 Most of them are proprietary and only available for Windows or macOS (both proprietary as well).
 During my studies a lot of the software in use has also not been free, but was provided by the university with a student discount (e.g. Operating Systems (OSes), Integrated Development Environments (IDEs) or certain types of Visual Programming Languages (VPLs)).
 I got increasingly annoyed by dealing with intransparent proprietary OSes, vendor lock-in schemes, paying for software updates and being driven into software piracy for working with so-called industry standards.